 What Happens During a Scan from Automox?

 When Automox performs a scan, the agent executes several key commands to gather essential information about the device.
-Below is an overview of these commands and their roles in the scanning process.
+Below is a comprehensive overview of these commands, providing both a quick summary and a high-level look at their underlying technical execution across supported operating systems.

 1. GetOS